EXPLAINING HOW TO SPOT A FAKE XIAOMI M365

 The Xiaomi M365 first came to widespread prominence in Europe and North America in 2018 when scooter hire companies Bird and Lime put them on the streets of various cities.
 This had the (perhaps not completely unforeseeable) effect of creating a surge in retail demand, which led to a global shortage as Xiaomi struggled to keep up with demand.
 Incidentally, both Lime and Bird have moved to the Ninebot-Segway ES2 as a more attainable alternative to the M365.
 In turn, the global shortage in M365s produced a growth in the fake market, with copies being made by the unscrupulous manufacturers that run unchecked in Eastern China.

 While in the early stages of researching where we could source our Xiaomi M365 scooters, we very nearly fell into the trap of buying fake scooters from one of these Chinese companies, which advertised their scooters as "original Xiaomi M365" electric scooters.
 As crazy as it seems that a company can get away with such flagrant disregard for honesty, trademarks and copyright, this is the world we live in and - as the Romans coined the phrase "caveat emptor" some years ago - perhaps the world we have always lived in.
 To make matters worse, such companies often use images from Xiaomi's own marketing on their sales pages.

 Spot The Difference

 The innards (battery, motherboard etc) of a fake will be different but you are unlikely to see the innards of the scooter before purchase (if ever).
 However, we discovered that there is one simple question you can ask to weed out the fakes from real Xiaomi scooters before purchase, and that question is "What app works this scooter?".
 If the scooter does not work with the official Xiaomi Home app, then it is a fake.
 More often than not, the app the fake scooters use is the MiniRobot, a generic scooter app.
-Thus, should you come across an M365 for sale - and why would you not buy the M365 from us? - at a suspiciously low price, be sure to ask about the app.
+Thus, should you come across a Xiaomi for sale - and why would you not buy from us? - at a suspiciously low price, be sure to ask about the app.